Cold Lap in Welding: What It Means and Why It Matters

 Poor Technique Control

-Technique control determines whether heat actually reaches the joint or just washes over it.
-When you rush your travel speed, you shorten the time available for fusion, and the weld metal can sit on the base material instead of bonding with it.
+Technique control decides whether heat reaches the joint or just washes over it.
+When you rush your travel speed, the weld metal can sit on the base material instead of bonding with it.

 In MIG welding, low voltage paired with high wire speed often leaves the edges unmelted.
 In stick welding, an overly wide weave spreads heat too thin and blocks fusion at the toes.

-Your welding techniques must stay disciplined: keep a consistent travel speed, match amperage and voltage to the joint, and control the puddle with intent.
-Precise technique gives you the freedom to create full fusion, while sloppy motion locks in cold lap and weakens the weld.
+Your welding techniques must stay disciplined.
+Keep a consistent travel speed, match amperage and voltage to the joint, and control the puddle with purpose.
+Precise technique helps you create full fusion, while sloppy motion locks in cold lap and weakens the weld.

 How MIG Welding Causes Cold Lap

-In MIG welding, cold lap forms when the arc doesn’t supply enough heat to fully fuse the molten weld metal to the base material, leaving a weak joint that can look deceptively sound.
+In metal inert gas (MIG) welding, cold lap forms when the arc doesn’t supply enough heat to fully fuse the molten weld metal to the base material.
+The weak joint can still look deceptively sound.

 Low voltage and high wire feed can crowd the puddle, limiting wetting and leaving shallow penetration.